Answered By: Alison Gowers Last Updated: Nov 28, 2018 Views: 2859

-As of the 22nd December 2017, the existing statutory licences in Parts VA and VB of the Copyright Act 1968 will be replaced by one simplified licence (New Statutory Licence).
+As of the 22nd December 2017, the existing statutory licences in Parts VA and VB of the Copyright Act 1968 were replaced by one simplified licence (New Statutory Licence).

 Under the terms of part VB of the Copyright Act 1968, educational institutions can make copies of copyright works as long as the copy is made only for the educational purposes of the institution.
 Additionally, there are limits on how much can be copied.
 Generally, and especially for commercially available works, this is "a reasonable portion", which may mean only part of a work.
-This link provides further details on what is considered a reasonable portion by the Act but briefly, here are some of the limits for copying:
+Further details on what is considered a reasonable portion by the Act can be found in the link below (limits for photocopying from hardcopy sources) but briefly, here are some of the limits for copying:

 - For books, 10% of the total number of pages, or one chapter if the work is broken up into chapters.